jeremehancock/Dev-Dashboard/README.md

 - You can ssh into the Pi Zero using `ssh pi@pizero.local` or whatever hostname you set using the '-hn' flag

 - Add your laptop's SSH Key to Pi Zero `ssh-copy-id pi@pizero.local` or whatever hostname you set using the '-hn' flag to make it easier to login

-`If you see any issues with these instructions please put in an Issue so that they can be updated.`